ilyakurdyukov/fpdoom/README.md

 * Alcatel 2019G: use `--spi 1`, dial key is mapped to left soft key
 * Texet TM-122, TM-130: use `--lcd 0x80009106`, to fix LCD refresh artifacts
 * Texet TM-B307: use `--gpio_init`, to prevent the flashlight from turning on
+* Texet TM-B316: use `--lcd 0x8083760f --mac 0x60`
+* Texet TM-B323: use `--rotate 3,0`, only games on the Build engine work with this resolution, others need `--scaler 1` option

 ### Game controls